 Non-operating expense and income includes fair-value adjustments of liabilities on account of the warrants issued in equity financings we carried out in February 2019, May-June 2020 and September 2022.
 These fair-value adjustments are highly influenced by our share price at each period end (revaluation date).
-Non-operating expense and income also includes issuance expenses of the ATM sales agreement between us and H.C.
+Non-operating expense and income also includes issuance expenses of an "at-the-market" offering agreement, or ATM Agreement, between us and H.C.
 Wainwright & Co., LLC, or HCW, entered into in September 2021, and the pro-rata share of issuance expenses from the placements related to the warrants.
 Sales-based royalties and other revenue from the license agreement with Perrigo have also been included as part of non-operating income, as the out-licensed product is not an integral part of our strategy, and the amounts are not material.